The following are currently working at LCA as part of teacher training placements:

 - Medieval Britain 1066 - 1500

 - The 20th Century, including the Holocaust and Northern Ireland conflict

 At KS 3 pupils receive one 50-minute lesson of Ethics and Religion per week and they are taught in mixed ability groups.
-Pupils are taught a series of units in each year which touch upon all six major religions, although major learning opportunities focus on Christianity, Sikhism, Buddhism and Hinduism.
+Pupils are taught a series of units in each year which touch upon all six major religions, although major learning opportunities focus on Christianity, Islam, Sikhism, Buddhism and Hinduism.
 Pupils are formally assessed once every half term.